Veggie Burgers that You’ll Love to Eat

-So, I developed this recipe by adapting a veggie burger recipe my friend gave me.
-I tweaked it for better flavor and higher nutrition.
+I developed this recipe by adapting a veggie burger recipe my friend gave me, and tweaking it for better flavor and higher nutrition.

-Step 2: Using a knife or a food processor finely chop the spinach, carrot, garlic, onion and beet.
-(I process each separately)
+Using a knife or a food processor finely chop the spinach, carrot, garlic, onion and beet (I process each separately).

 Tip 1: I use my Ninja for the spinach, onion, and carrot.
 I love this appliance and it is so versatile.
 It also makes great smoothies and soups.